 See

-- Hood Canal.
-Despite its name is not a canal but it actually an inland fjord that stretches for over 70 miles inland separating the Kitsap Peninsula from the Olympic Peninsula.
+[edit]The Hood Canal, despite its name, is not a canal but is actually an inland fjord that stretches for over 70 miles inland separating the Kitsap Peninsula from the Olympic Peninsula.
 It is a prime destination in the area for outdoor recreation and nature viewing with sweeping views of the Olympic Mountains and lush forests.
-Near the southern end of the Kitsap Peninsula it hooks inward at an area known as the Great Bend.

-- Guillemot Cove Nature Reserve, 19235 Stavis Bay Road NW (from Hwy 3, take Newberry Hill exit; travel to Seabeck Holly Road; turn right.
-Drive to Miami Beach Road; turn right - drive to Y in the road; veer left onto Stavis Bay Road.
+- 2 Guillemot Cove Nature Reserve, 19235 Stavis Bay Rd NW (from Seabeck Holly Rd, turn right on Miami Beach Rd; turn right - drive to Y in the road; veer left onto Stavis Bay Rd.
 Drive 4.5 miles to the entrance and parking lot).
-9AM til dusk.
-184 acres saltwater beach access, walking trails.
-No restroom facilities available at this site, please plan accordingly.
-Map of the site available HERE.
+9AM-Dusk.
+184 acre nature preserve along a creek draining into a small cove, preserved by the original landowner as habitat for birds and other creatures.
+Hiking trails through mature forest lead to beach access and several old structures.
+No restroom facilities are available at this site.

 Do